NarrativeTime: Dense Temporal Annotation on a Timeline: framework

-The event $e_5$ in \autoref{fig:u} represents a state that holds equally true throughout the narrative.
-We use this mechanism to account for relatively permanent characteristics of characters and entities.
-The only difference from a ``centered" \{U\} event is that it is not associated with any particular slot on the timeline.
-For example, this could be the color of John's eyes (if he doesn't get a plastic surgery in the narrative), his job (if he doesn't get fired).
-We also use this mechanism for generic events such as "people like coffee", as they can be conceptualized as occurring ``all the time".
+We also define a special case of ``permanent'' unbounded events, represented in this example by event $e_5$ (John's lifelong project).
+This is an event that occurs throughout the narrative, and likely also beyond it.
+Such events are also of \{U\} type, but they are not ``centered" on any particular slot on the timeline.
+We use this mechanism to account for relatively permanent characteristics of characters and entities, which are unlikely to change in the course of the narrative.
+We also use this mechanism for generic events such as ``people like coffee", as they can be conceptualized as occurring all the time.

-\paragraph{Partially bounded events [U\}, \{U]} are a combination of the two above types, used when one endpoint of an event is known, and the other endpoint is underspecified.
-For example, in the sentence \textit{John \uline{started working} when Mary \uline{came in}}, the event of Mary's coming in $e_3$ is ``anchoring'' the [U\} type event of John's working $e_5$, which lasts during her visit + some underspecified time.
+\paragraph{Partially bounded events [U\}, \{U]} are a combination of the two above types, used when one endpoint of an event is known, and the other endpoint is underspecified. \autoref{fig:us} illustrates an event bounded on its right endpoint, and unbounded on the left.
+The event of Mary calling John ($e_2$) is ``anchoring'' the \{U] type event of John's working $e_4$, which lasts during her calling him and for some underspecified time prior to that.
+He was probably working while she was walking, but that is in the sphere of inference based on world knowledge.

-These 3 event types account for all possible ambiguities between events that can be placed on a coherent timeline.
-Vagueness due to the events' not being on the same timeline is handled with the branching mechanism (\autoref{sec:branches}).
+These 3 event types account for the ambiguities between events that can be placed on a coherent timeline.
+Vagueness due to the different timelines is handled by branches (\autoref{sec:branches}).

-NarrativeTime provides annotators with freedom in the level of granularity of event order.
-For example, in a crime story it may be a crucial detail that Mary came in seconds \textit{after} John did; in this case NarrativeTime will treat the two events as separate and consecutive events.
-On the other hand, in most contexts these events would be simply treated as roughly-simultaneous. \autoref{fig:intervals_NT} shows that fine-grained relations like ``includes'' and ``begins\_by'' could be treated as roughly-simultaneous, if the precise temporal location is not salient enough in the text, and before/after relations apply with or without a temporal gap between neighboring events.
+\name\ annotators are free to choose the level of granularity of event order.
+For example, we might interpret John stopping to work as something that happens \textit{after} Mary calling him: e.g. if we know that John is not someone to spring up instantly, or if it is a crime story where the exact order matters.
+But the interval is so small that in most cases these events could be considered roughly simultaneous. \name\ framework can accommodate either interpretation, depending on annotator instructions or the saliency of the order between fast-occurring events in the text.